raditzfarhan/lumen-command-generator/README.md

-generate:model          Create a new Eloquent model class generate:observer       Create a new observer class generate:provider       Create a new service provider class
+generate:model          Create a new Eloquent model class generate:observer       Create a new observer class generate:provider       Create a new service provider class make:resource           Create a new resource make:rule               Create a new validation rule
 ```

 ## Change log